 This video was highly influential to the tone of this essay.
 Not only did it provide a visual and auditory experience they was reverberting but it also provided a more personal and in depth analysis about how both the parents and loving parents felt about the treatment of the mentally ill in asylums and in society.

 Marcella, Carol.
 "Theory and Practice Sometimes Conflict: Martin."
-Daily Press Staff, not rightfully supporting these administrations and the desperate need of financial aid from the government.

-August 29, 1986.
+Daily Press Staff, August 29, 1986.
 Accessed January 7, 2018.
 Newspaper Archive.
 Keyword: Treatment of Mentally Ill.